kyliekeijzer/project-vegang/README.md

 # Project Ve-gang

 This repository contains all the project Ve-gang source code created for the analysation of the measurement data.
 The end product is an interactive dashbaord containing all visualizations per subject.
 Additional idividual created and used files can be found in the different branches.
 The ```master``` branch should be checked out for launching the dashboard.
+The final report and presentation of this study can be found in the ```Documents``` folder.

 Created by:
 * Henrike Vaartstra